ISRAEL AND HAMAS: The Facts

 Gaza is not part of Israel and is not regarded, by Israel, as part of the Israeli state.
 It has been independently governed by Hamas since 2006 – and the political reality of the situation in Israel and Gaza is not ‘apartheid’ anymore than the different treatment of people in North and South Korea is apartheid.

-Ok – but isn’t Israel going to occupy Gaza once it defeats Hamas?
+Ok – but isn’t Israel now going to relocate Gaza Palestinians?

 This is no different to what the Allies did in Europe after World War Two or what the Americans have done after various conflicts over the past 70 years.